adinu2110/Bank-Management-System/README.md

 ## Bank Management System
 We are creating an interesting project of Bank Management System.
 Which will have many functionalities which real banking services provides to their customers.
-Following are the banking services that we want to provide via this # Bank Management System
+Following are the banking services that we want to provide via this <b> Bank Management System </b>

 ### Services Available :